How to Dress a Candle for Ritual to Enhance Your Candle Magick Spells

 Rub the oil counterclockwise from you to release, clear, or banish something from you

 This is where candle dressing becomes intimate.
-You’re not just applying oil—you’re charging the wax with focused energy as your intention transfer from your heart and soul into the candle itself.
+You’re not just applying oil.
+You’re charging the wax with focused energy as your intention transfer from your heart and soul into the candle itself.
+This is the magick happening in real time.

 You can: